 - In freshman year, HPEO begins with simple, straightforward "units," with limited options or choices.

-- In subsequent years, HPEO offers a wide variety of service, leadership, and scholarly options to choose from.
+- In sophomore through senior years, HPEO offers a wide variety of service, leadership, and scholarly options to choose from.

 - Students like HPEO because it offers more meaningful, interesting alternatives to a simple job or work assignment.

 - HPEO requires of the student a high level of personal organization, good time-management skills, and personal responsibility.

 - Honors students who have and maintain a cumulative GPA of at least 3.50.

 - Students who take at least one Honors course each semester until all Honors course requirements are completed.